Jason Petrie

-Jason Petrie (born February 27, 1971) is an American politician who has served as a Republican member of the Kentucky House of Representatives since January 2017.
+Jason Kelly Petrie (born February 27, 1971) is an American politician who has served as a Republican member of the Kentucky House of Representatives since January 2017.
 His represents Kentucky's 16th House district, which includes Logan and Todd counties as well as part of Christian County.
 Currently, Petrie serves as chair of the House Standing Committee on Appropriates and Revenue.

 Background

 Petrie grew up on a farm in Clifty, Kentucky.
 He graduated from Todd County High School 1989 before going on to earn a Bachelor of Arts in economics and philosophy from Berea College in 1993, a Master of Arts degree in humanities from Western Kentucky University in 1995, and a Juris Doctor from the Ohio State University Moritz College of Law in 1998.

 After passing the state and federal bar exams, Petrie started his own private practice while also serving as a victims advocate and assistant Commonwealth Attorney.
 Today he continues to operate his own private practice in Elkton, Kentucky, and serves cases in Logan, Todd, Warren, Christian and Muhlenberg counties.